JAParsons/adblocker-chrome-extension/README.md

 # adblocker-chrome-extension

 A simple browser extension for blocking ads on web pages

-# Requirements
+## Requirements

 Developed for and tested on Google Chrome browser.

-# Installation
+## Installation

-Go to the extention page in chrome settings.
+- Go to the extension page in chrome settings.
-Make sure developer mode is enabled.
+- Make sure developer mode is enabled.
-Click 'load unpacked' and select the extension folder.
+- Click 'load unpacked' and select the extension folder.

-# Manifest.json
+### Manifest.json

-Acts as a settings file for the extension. permissions - Grant permission to use the specified chrome API's on all urls background - Scripts to be run in the background of the browser
+Acts as a settings file for the extension.
+- permissions - grant permission to use the specified chrome API's on all urls
+- background - scripts to be run in the background of the browser

-# Blacklist
+### Blacklist

 The sites used in the blacklist were sourced from https://pgl.yoyo.org/as/